YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

 - optimize performance for environments that may have latency issues or have limited CPU power
 - limit the loading of certain YUI modules for specific languages
 - configure logging

-F
-or our application, we’re going to focus on configuring the YUI seed and logging.
+For our application, we’re going to focus on configuring the YUI seed and logging.
 If you don’t configure the YUI seed, your application will use the YUI bundled with Mojito.

+.. _08_routing-yui_seed:

 Configuring the YUI Seed
 ************************